 Why does it matter?

-Mike supports you to understand your current environment’s needs, opportunities, strengths, and conditions and determine what you will need in the future.
+Mike supports you in understanding your current environment’s needs, opportunities, strengths, and conditions and determining what you will need in the future.

 What are the areas of focus?

 Strategic Planning works with an intended 3 part focus: deliberate strategy – strategy that is realized; unrealized strategy – strategy not realized; emergent strategy – strategy that is not planned or intended and happens to emerge as the plan progresses.

 - External analysis of similar companies.